njskalski/bernardo/docs/rendering.md

 But how this allocation is decided?
 Well, before render is called, few other things happen.

-## Layouting: min_size and update_and_layout
+## Layouting: size() and layout()

 ### TL;DR

 **Widgets** tell how big they are.
 In a two-step negotiaion process:

-- first they say "below that I can't be drawn"
+- first they say "this is how much space I need to be fully drawn"
 - in second step "ok, then within this budget, that's how much I want"

 Decision of "how to use budget" is made by **Widget**